rmalpica/PyCSP/README.md

 FluidFoam (https://github.com/fluiddyn/fluidfoam) is suggested as a direct interface with openFOAM data.

 # Warning
 Datasets in the tsrAnalysis example folder are quite heavy.
 Due to limited github bandwidth, it may happen that "flamelet_state.dat" and "flamelet_rhsDiff.dat" are not correctly checked out.
-In that case, please write me an e-mail.
+In that case, please write me an e-mail (riccardo.malpicagalassi [at] uniroma1.it).
 I will send you the files.

 # Documentation
 Can be found in the /documentation folder